dnhkng/GlaDOS/README.md

       2. Move to the right subdirectory: `cd submodules/whisper.cpp`
       3. Compile for your system [(see the Documentation)](https://github.com/ggerganov/whisper.cpp), e.g.
          1. Linux with [CUDA](https://github.com/ggerganov/whisper.cpp?tab=readme-ov-file#nvidia-gpu-support): `WHISPER_CUDA=1 make libwhisper.so -j`
-         2. Mac with [CoreML](https://github.com/ggerganov/whisper.cpp?tab=readme-ov-file#core-ml-support): `WHISPER_COREML=1 make libwhisper.so -j`
+         2. Mac: `make libwhisper.so -j`.
+For Apple silicon devices, it is also possible to compile using Core ML like this `WHISPER_COREML=1 make libwhisper.so -j`, but it may be unnecessary--modern Macs are fast enough without it--and if you do, don't forget to follow the [instructions](https://github.com/ggerganov/whisper.cpp?tab=readme-ov-file#core-ml-support) to generate Core ML models.
-5. For the LLM, you have two option:
+5. For the LLM, you have two options:
    1. Compile llama.cpp:
       1. Use: `git submodule update --init --recursive` to pull the llama.cpp repo
       2. Move to the right subdirectory: `cd submodules/llama.cpp`